The Pros of Legalizing Cannabis in The UK

 If I were to put a spoon into the right hands, somebody would probably eat breakfast or serve soup at a retirement home.
 If I put a spoon into the wrong hands we could have situation where a bank is being robbed -- I’m not even kidding.

-With this argument in mind, if cannabis was legalised, it could be regulated and dispensed to users safely.
+With this argument in mind, if herb was legalised, it could be regulated and dispensed to users safely.
 Eradicating poisonous strands and dealers who mix it with other substances that produce disastrous effects.

 Profitable:

-According to a recent report from Health Poverty Action, legalising cannabis could earn the treasury up to £3.5bn in tax revenues.
+According to a recent report from Health Poverty Action, legalising herb could earn the treasury up to £3.5bn in tax revenues.

 £3.5bn is a whole heap of change.